 The annual report will be created by the Literature Major Committee and shared with the English department faculty in order to suggest ways to improve the quality of student learning experiences in the literature major.
-Discussion and development of improvement plans and initiative will take place in a fall English departmental meeting focused on previous year's assessment results.
+Discussion and development of improvement plans and initiative will take place in a Fall English departmental meeting focused on previous year's assessment results.

-As a result of the findings in the piloting of the assessment methods, the English Literature Committee recommends the following:
+Although the sample from 2007 is too small to generalize (one portfolio), we can suggest some strategies for improving our literature curriculum.
+As a result of the findings in the piloting of the assessment methods (2006) and the first full year of assessment (2007), the English Literature Assessment Committee recommends the following: